Neighbourhoods

 Sensemaker Composition

-The Sensemaker uses a bespoke rep language made to capture most or all of the changes to social system design and metrics a neighbourhood needs.
+The Sensemaker uses a bespoke made to capture most or all of the changes to social system design and metrics a neighbourhood needs.

 The Sensemaker is composed of: